-While this jacket's recycled polyester fabric is treated with a DWR coating, it didn't perform quite as well in the shower test as similar fabrics.
-Water did bead up and roll off for the most part, but it began seeping deeper into the fabric faster than the top-performing jackets.
+While this jacket's recycled polyester fabric is treated with a DWR coating, it didn't perform as well in the shower test as similar fabrics.
+Water did bead up and roll off for the most part, but it began seeping deeper into the material faster than the top-performing jackets.
+The Down With It definitely does not stand up to traditional rain jackets in this sense.
 It felt more waterlogged at the end of the test and took longer to dry as well.

 The "chevron-inspired" baffle angles and vertical seams do a lot to slim down this knee-length puffy parka.
 The effect works well with the fabric's satin finish to give you a hint of luxe.
-The cut creates a subtle shape as well.
-The proportions are pleasing and a variety of colors help you tailor the look to your liking.
-The overall effect is flattering.
-The jacket looks warm and cozy without adding too much bulk to your silhouette.
+The cut creates some subtle shaping as well.
+The proportions are pleasing, and various colors help you tailor the look to your liking.
+The overall effect is flattering; the jacket looks warm and cozy without adding too much bulk to your silhouette.

 We feel plenty cozy and warm when wearing the Down With It Parka, which always helps the comfort factor.
-The jacket slides easily over layers thanks to a smooth inner lining.
+Thanks to a smooth inner lining, the jacket easily slides over layers thanks to a smooth inner lining.
 Weighing in at 2.2 pounds, it feels quite light and never cumbersome.
-The cut is generous enough, giving us just enough room in the shoulders to feel unrestricted with a medium weight base layer.
+The cut is generous enough, giving us just enough room in the shoulders to feel unrestricted with a medium-weight base layer.
 If you love thick sweaters, you may want to size up.

 The fleece lining inside the collar is soft against your cheeks and chin, and the cut gives you enough room to tuck your chin inside the coat.
-We really love how protected and comfy we feel with the hood pulled on and the collar zipped up.
+We love how protected and comfy we feel with the hood pulled on, and the collar zipped up.

 There are also two snaps on either side of the jacket along the hem.
 They let us keep our normal stride without unzipping the bottom of the coat to let cold air blow inside.

 We never had durability issues with this jacket during several months of testing and didn't see any feathers escaping from the seams.
-The polyester fabric feels sturdy, but the jacket is covered with seams that could snag over time.
+The polyester fabric feels sturdy, but the coat is covered with exposed seams that could snag over time.

 DWR coatings also tend to wear off over time.
 So you may need to reapply a layer to this jacket at some point.
-The chemicals tend to be quite toxic.
-Be careful how you handle them.
-The other common weak point is the zipper.
-This one appears to work perfectly.
+The chemicals tend to be quite toxic, so be careful how you handle them.
+The other common weak point among the tested jackets is the zipper.
+However, that was not the case with the Down With It, which has a zipper that appears to work perfectly.

 There are two zippered hand warming pockets that tuck behind the down insulation and are lined with microfleece on both sides.
 They keep our hands cozy and are large enough to fit a phone.
 There is also an interior pocket with a zipper for storing valuables.